defoe-code/CDCS_Text_Mining_Lab/README.md

 We also started an investigation on the slave trade and how it permeates the different volumes of the Encyclopaedia Brittanica (EB).
 We have a lexicon, [slavery_trade.txt](https://github.com/defoe-code/defoe/blob/master/queries/slavery_trade.txt), that we looked up at two levels:

 - **Page level**: returning a snippet (40 words before and after each term) every time a term is found in a page.
 - **Article level**: returning an article every time a term is foun in an article.
-For doing this, we need first to extract the articles per EB page, and store them in HDFS files (one per edition).
+For doing this, we need first to extract the articles per EB page, and store them in CSV files (one per edition).
 See more [bellow](https://github.com/defoe-code/CDCS_Text_Mining_Lab/blob/master/README.md#extracting-articles-from-encyclopaedia-britannica-eb).

 At **page level** we also run the frequency query using the same lexicon.